Video Game History Websites and People

 • Game UI Database is chronicling user interfaces.

 • Gaming Alexandria scans books and magazines, preserves various game assets, and has informative history articles.
+They also have perhaps the biggest gaming history discord server.

 • Digital Press has manual scans and other mostly retro-focused video game media.